ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Northern Broken-Dash has been found in 135 out of the 351 towns in Massachusetts, through 2009, and is well distributed across the state, except that there are no MBC or Atlas records for Nantucket.
+Northern Broken-Dash has been found in 161 of the 351 towns in Massachusetts 1992- 2013, and is well distributed across the state, except that there are no BOM-MBC or Atlas records for Nantucket.

-On Martha’s Vineyard, it is reported every year (1999-2011) from the NABA Count, and is listed on the Martha’s Vineyard checklist as “Common” (Pelikan 2002).
-Oddly, there are no MBC records from Nantucket.
-On Cape Cod, it is well-reported from all the four NABA Counts.
-Mello and Hansen (2004) call it “common across the Cape in a variety of habitats.”
+On Martha’s Vineyard, it is reported every year (1999-2013) from the NABA Count, and is listed on the Martha’s Vineyard checklist as “Common” (Pelikan 2002).
+In contrast, there are still no records from Nantucket.
+On Cape Cod, it is well-reported from all the four NABA Counts, and from the lower Bristol County Count centered in New Bedford.
+Mello and Hansen (2004) term Northern Broken-Dash “common across the Cape in a variety of habitats.”
 In the Atlas years it was also reported from the Elizabeth Islands of Naushon, Nashawena and Cuttyhunk.
-It’s a bit surprising that it was not found in the 2001-2 surveys of the Boston Harbor Islands, since it does occur on Nahant and Plum Island, in Essex County.
+It’s a bit surprising that it was not found in the 2001-2 surveys of the Boston Harbor Islands, since it does occur on Nahant and Plum Island in Essex County.

 Broods and Flight Time

-Northern Broken-Dash has one long brood here, stretching from about mid-June to mid-September.
-It becomes common the first week in July through first week in August, and peak numbers are seen in the second and third weeks in July, ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+Northern Broken-Dash apparently has one long brood here, stretching from about mid-June to mid-September.
+It becomes common the first week in July through first week in August, and peak numbers are seen in the second and third weeks in July ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

 Outlook

-Northern Broken-Dash has a single brood north of Philadelphia and in New Jersey, but two to three further south.
-It probably would be able to adapt to climate warming in the northeast.
+Northern Broken-Dash probably will be able to adapt to climate warming in the northeast.
 NatureServe ranks it as S5 or secure in Massachusetts, Connecticut and Rhode Island; S4 or probably secure in New Hampshire and Maine.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS